maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 	diff(p,x)

 Notice that now we have defined a local variable `p`, and used the value of this in the Question text.
+The difference is between mathematics enclosed between `$` symbols and `@` symbols.
+All the text-based fields in the question, including feedback, are [CAS text](CASText.md).
+This is HTML into which mathematics can be inserted.
+LaTeX is placed between `$`s, and CAS expressions (including your variables) between `@` symbols.
+There is more information in the specific documentation.
+The CAS expressions are evaluated in the context of the random variables and displayed.

-Hence, the user will not see a $p$ on the screen when the question is instantiated, but the _displayed value_ of `p`.
+Since we have used `@p@` here, the user will not see a $p$ on the screen when the question is instantiated, but the _displayed value_ of `p`.

 Notice also that in the model answer there is a CAS command to differentiate the value of `p` with respect to `x`.
 It is necessary for the CAS to work out the answer in a random question.